choderalab/openmmtools/README.md

 If differences in energies in excess of `ENERGY_TOLERANCE` (default: 0.06 kcal/mol) are detected, these systems will be serialized to XML for further debugging.

 This is installed onto the command line when the repository is installed.

+## Storage

+This module `openmmtools.storage` provides a user-friendly storage IO interface to store data to disk.
+The primary function of this module is to remove the need for the user to define how to format and configure Python variables and OpenMM Quantities to and from the disk.
+The module is extensible to any type of data a user wants.
+Currently supports NetCDF storage types for now.
+- `StorageIODriver`: Abstract extendable class to write format-specific IO drivers such as the `NetCDFIODriver`
+- `NetCDFIODriver`: User-configurable IO driver for NetCDF files.
+Handles built in Python types and `simtk.unit.Quantity`'s
+- `StorageInterface`: A layer which runs on top of a provided `StorageIODriver` to create an way for users to interface with the disk with as minimal effort as possible.